 Middle Ear Infection

 A cold, allergies, or a sinus infection can block the tubes in your middle ear.
 When fluid builds up and gets infected, your doctor will call it otitis media.
 This is the most common cause of ear pain.
-She might prescribe antibiotics and perhaps medicine to treat your cold or allergy symptoms, too.
+If your doctor thinks the cause is a bacteria, she may prescribe antibiotics.
+If not, then she may recommend a decongestant allergy treatment with an antihistamine and a nasal steroid.
 Let her know if your pain doesn’t improve or returns.
 If it isn’t treated, a middle ear infection can spread or cause hearing loss.

 You may feel pain in your ears even when the source is somewhere else in your body, like a toothache.
-That’s because the nerves in your face and neck are closely linked.
+That’s because the nerves in your face and neck pass very close to your inner ear.
 Doctors call this type of pain that starts in one area but is felt in another “referred pain.”

 The temporomandibular joint, or TMJ, is the “hinge” of your jaw that sits directly below your ears.
 You might get TMJ pain from grinding your teeth, or it could be a symptom of arthritis.
 The ache in your ears or face comes after you chew, talk, or yawn.
 To treat it, take over-the-counter pain medicine and put warm compresses on your jaw.
 Try not to clench your teeth.
-Use a mouth guard when you sleep.
+You may benefit from using a mouth guard when you sleep.
 This can help ease the tension that causes ear pain.
 Eating soft foods will help, too.

-Some causes of ear pain may be serious (tumors) and others less so (cellulitis, a common skin infection you could get from a piercing).
-If your ear pain is severe, doesn’t go away within a few days of home treatment, or comes with a high fever or sore throat, visit your doctor right away for treatment and to rule out something more serious.
+Some causes of ear pain can be serious such as tumors or infections, including cellulitis or shingles.
+If your ear pain is severe, doesn’t go away within a few days of home treatment, or comes with a high fever or sore throat, or you get a new rash, visit your doctor right away for treatment and to rule out something more serious.